ngs-course/ngs-course.github.io/Course_Materials/variant_annotation/tutorial/cellbase.md

 Software used in this practical:
 --------------------------------

-- [CellBase][CellBase] : a complete suite of tools to work with genomic variation data, from VCF tools to variant profiling or genomic statistics.
+- [CellBase][CellBase] : is a database that integrates the most relevant biological information.
+A command line is provided which enables efficient access to all these data for variant annotation purposes.

 File formats explored: